 Smart Gains has two sections-

-Our advisory services provide specific weightage/allocation guidelines for each stock.
+Our recommendations provide specific weightage/allocation guidelines for each stock.
 As an illustration, if a stock is given a weightage of 4% and your portfolio size is Rs 10 lacs, your investment in that stock should be 4% of Rs 10 lacs, which is Rs 40,000.
 The weightage is determined by considering various qualitative and quantitative factors to ensure that if the stock performs well, it will lead to substantial gains for the portfolio.
 On the other hand, if it doesn't perform well, the impact on the overall portfolio value will be minimal.

 The investment amount may vary from person to person depending on the -